 |Total energy use||7,680,877 MMBtu|

 |Percent of power use offset with renewable energy||7%|

 |Energy reduction percentage||-6%|

 In 2021, we implemented projects that resulted in reduced energy use of nearly 98,000 MMBtu.
 Our total energy use was 7.7 million MMBtu.

-Normalized direct energy (MMBtu/sales tonnage) in 2018 was 1.67 and normalized indirect energy (kWh/sales tonnage) in 2018 was 282.
-Our normalized direct and indirect energy use improved, compared to our prior-year level.
+Normalized direct energy (MMBtu/sales tonnage) in 2021 was 2.03 and normalized indirect energy (kWh/sales tonnage) was 338.
+Both direct and indirect energy use decreased over the prior year amounts due to efficiency improvements.

 Renewable Energy Initiatives

 One of our 20 By 30 Challenge goals is to match 100% of our energy with renewable sourcing.
 That’s why we are excited to have a portfolio of renewable energy wind and solar projects that were initiated or completed in 2021.
 Examples of these projects include the Western Trails wind project in Texas and Haystack wind project in Nebraska.
 At the end of 2021, we achieved 7% of our global renewable energy sourcing goal.
 We anticipate we will achieve 100% of our domestic renewable energy sourcing by the end of 2022.

 We also continued to support the renewable energy markets by subscribing to community solar gardens at five manufacturing locations, including our newest solar energy project that came online in 2021 at our Jennie-O Turkey Store facility in Montevideo, Minn.
 The 1.75-megawatt array will power more than 10% of the plant with renewable energy.
 We look forward to continuing our support of renewable energy through additional initiatives in the future.